adam-stokes/deprecated-Net-OAuth-LP/README.md

 # COPYRIGHT

-Copyright 2013 Adam Stokes.
+Copyright 2013- Adam Stokes

 # LICENSE

-This program is free software; you can redistribute it and/or modify it under the terms of either: the GNU General Public License as published by the Free Software Foundation; or the Artistic License.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-See [http://dev.perl.org/licenses/](http://dev.perl.org/licenses/) for more information.